NASTAR Returning Resort Franchise

 The NASTAR program is operated by U.S. Ski & Snowboard and it is the premier youth feeder program for the U.S. Ski Team.

-- NASTAR is used to time and score adult race leagues across the country that are tied together with a common scoring system.
+- NASTAR handicap system is used to time and score recreational races and race leagues across the country that are tied together with a common scoring system.

 Participants earn Handicaps based on their ability and they can win Platinum, Gold, Silver and Bronze medals embossed with the host resort’s name.